5 Ways to Help End Food Insecurity in Maryland

 For 40 years, we’ve been the safety net that food-insecure Marylanders have relied on.
 But despite a highly efficient food distribution program, we know it takes more than food to end hunger—it takes you.

 This year, consider making a resolution to ensure that every child, individual, and family in our state has access to the most basic human need: nutritious food.
 With your help, we can continue feeding people, strengthening communities, and ending hunger for more Marylanders.

 For many of us, this holiday season included an abundance of home-cooked meals, time spent with loved ones, shared laughs, and hopes for the new year just around the corner.

-However, more than 650,000 Marylanders ended 2019 with a different reality — a reality marred by not knowing where their next meal would come from.
+However, nearly 1.5 million Marylanders ended 2019 with a different reality — a reality marred by not knowing where their next meal would come from.

 As we start the new year, let’s come together as a community and commit to ending hunger in Maryland.
 Not sure how to get started?